 When we went to paint the bathroom of our RV, my husband did not want to use the AFM Safecoat Primer simply because he got so sick the first time.
 I couldn’t argue.

 We also tried out the AFM Safecoat Safe Seal.
 It has a very watery consistency.

 Safe Seal goes on clear, and we thought we’d use it to seal all of the veneer cabinetry in our RV.
 After using it to coat the plywood that our mattress sits on in the bedroom, we decided against trying to coat any of the cabinets.

 Trying to brush on the watery-like substance was challenging, plus it dried about as quickly as it was put on.

 I did test my air quality index inside my RV after painting, but I have no reference points from before the primer and sealers were applied.
 So I honestly don’t know if the VOC levels or the formaldehyde levels dropped or not.

 There was so much cabinetry and laminate flooring inside my RV, that by painting only the bedroom, I don’t know how much good I did to drop the VOC levels with the primers and sealers.
-However, knowing how much my husband suffered while painting, there is no way that I could have asked him to continue.

 In addition, we had to live elsewhere for several days while the paint odor disappeared.
-And there was no way I was going to pay someone to paint for me.

 - I personally believe that the products do work.
 I don’t have any test results myself, but there are independent tests available to show that formaldehyde emissions have been reduced by 90%.